Discover the best over 60s savings account for you

 Home › Savings › Over 60s savings accounts

-When you’re over 60 and approaching retirement, you might start to look at your finances in a new light.
-With fewer payslips ahead and more plans to relax and play, it’s an important time to feel financially stable and secure.
+When you’re over 60 and approaching retirement, you might start to look at your financial situation in a new light.
+With fewer payslips ahead and more plans to relax and enjoy yourself, it’s an important time to feel financially stable and secure.
 This is when over 60s savings accounts can look attractive.
-Over 60s savings accounts can be geared towards those who are looking for stable rates, solid monthly interest and a simple setup that doesn’t take a lot of time management.
+Over 60s savings accounts can be geared towards those who are looking for stable rates, solid monthly interest, and a simple setup, saving you time and effort.

-In this article, we take a quick look at all you need to know when it comes to savings accounts for the over 60s.
+In this article, we take a quick look at all you need to know when it comes to choosing the best savings accounts for over 60s.

 What are the benefits of over 60s savings accounts?

 Seeking out the best savings accounts is a good idea at any age.
-For savers who are nudging closer to retirement age, there may be other avenues you need to consider when selecting the right type of account.
-You may be tempted by a savings account specifically geared towards the over 60s and here are some reasons why:
+For savers who are nudging closer to retirement age, there may be other avenues worth considering when selecting the right type of account.
+You may be tempted by a savings account specifically geared towards the over 60s, and here are some reasons why:

-Higher interest rates – Some savings accounts for the over 60s may have higher interest rates.
+Higher interest rates – While current accounts and traditional bank options are popular, they may not offer the best savings rates for over 60s.
+Some specialised savings accounts for the over 60s may have higher interest rates, ensuring your money works harder for you.

-Stable rates – Savings accounts can shift up or down when it comes to rates, which can be good (or not so good) depending on the market.
-If you want to play it safe, some over 60s savings accounts do come with a more stable base so you have a clearer idea when it comes to your money.
+Stable rates – Savings accounts feature variable rates that can shift up or down, which can be good (or not so good) depending on the market.
+If you want to play it safe, some over 60s savings accounts do come with more stable rates, so you have a clearer idea when it comes to your money.

 Different types of accounts for the over 60s

-While some savings accounts for the over 60s can be a solid choice if you’re looking to keep your stash safe and steadily growing, it’s important to note that the same rules should apply when opening any kind of savings account.
+While some savings accounts for the over 60s can be a solid choice if you’re looking for a safe place to store your cash and keep it steadily growing, it’s important to note that the same rules should apply when opening any kind of savings account

 What you really want to see from your savings account is a competitive interest rate and one that is well-matched to help you to save in a way that suits your needs.
-You may find this in your over 60s savings account or you may find it in another type of savings account.
+You may find this in an over 60s savings account, or you may find it in another type of savings account.

 Here are some of the best savings accounts on offer if you’re over the age of 60: